Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Insufficient commitment can lead to errors, burnout, and internal discontent.
+- Insufficient commitment can lead to errors as well as burnout and internal discontent.

-- Reduce stress by practicing Time Management techniques and learning to delegate tasks that are not popular.
+- Reduce stress by implementing techniques for managing time and learning how to delegate work that is not your favorite.

 Not Establishing Goals